Ajith7736/Bug-Lab/README.md

 3. **Set up Environment Variables**

-   - create an .env file in the backend folder.
+   - create an .env.local file in the folder.
    - Add the above mentioned env variables.

 4. **Start the localhost**